 As the feature would look different under varying lighting conditions, extensive experiments were conducted to determine the perfect density and tones to be used.
 The result: In the day, the sandblasted leaves are more visible, with depths of the veins visible.
 By night, with the blinds down and backlight on, the leaves disappear and their printed silhouettes emerge.

-Synergraphic’s design team was commissioned to design and produce this special feature.
+Synergraphic’s team worked closely with DavidGrace Designs International to develop and produce this special feature.

-The blown glass chandelier above the dining table, as well as the photographic prints onto special mirrors (right wall) were also designed and produced by Synergraphic.
+The blown glass chandelier above the dining table, as well as the photographic prints onto special mirrors (right wall) were also produced by Synergraphic.